ErpNetDocs/tech/concepts/documents/index.md

 - **Documents** - facts; things that occur:

-Sales orders, Invoices, Purchase orders, etc.
+Sales orders, invoices, purchase orders, etc.

 - **Definitions** - they represent real-world objects; things that (generally) do not change: